andrewgaocodes/andrewgaocodes.github.io/index.md

 # What am I doing?
 Currently, I'm organizing San Diego's **First** free hackathon for all high schoolers, [Raven Hack](http://ravenhack.org/), which I co-founded.
 I'm also working at [Spark Teen](https://www.sparkteenmarket.com/) as a Regional President, helping run an youth entrepreneurship collaborative "night market" and pitchfest where we're awarding $1000 in prize money.
 Also, I'm an official ambassador for the Congressional App Challenge, encouraging students from diverse backgrounds to try out STEM.
 Similarly, I founded and coach an FLL and FTC robotics team, the first in my community, in order to let more kids get involved with robotics.
 Besides that, I'm involved in a few other things, which you can check out on my Linkedin.

-# Why do I do what I do?
 # Fun Facts
 + I have four younger siblings.
 + I speak five languages and I'm learning Latin.